MicrosoftDocs/visualstudio-docs/mac/signing-in.md

 ---
-title: "Signing in to Visual Studio for Mac | Microsoft Docs"
+title: "Signing in to Visual Studio for Mac"
 description:
 author: asb3993
 ms.author: amburns